smcl/rbcz.py/README.md

 # Example

-The following script will attempt to parse all the files in the `./rb` directory, then take the closing balance and high/low water marks of each period and plot it on a graph.
+The following script will attempt to parse all the statements in the `./rb` directory, then take the closing balance and high/low water marks of each period and plot it on a graph.

 ```
 #!/usr/bin/python